TimeEval/TimeEval/docs/index.rst

 User Guide
 ----------

 New to TimeEval?
-Check out our :doc:`User Guides</user/index>` to get started with TimeEval.
+Check out our :doc:`/user/index` to get started with TimeEval.
 The user guides explain TimeEval's API and how to use it to achieve your goal.

 :doc:`To the user guide</user/index>`